-So, on a lead a cylindrical work piece of 100 millimetres diameter is being turned; the RPM is 100, the length of the work piece is 200 millimetres, the feed is 0.2 millimetres per revolution, the depth of cut is 2 millimetres; the material removal rate will be now material removal rate is given by this expression cutting velocity into feed into depth of cut.
-So, is the cutting velocity given yes cutting velocity is given because we can find it out pi into what is now D; D will be, D is given 100; pi D N by 1000 that will give us D that will give us V. So, V is known feed is known, depth of cut is known; so we can easily find it out.
-So, I am not working this out; I am sure you will be able to work this out.
+So, on a lathe a cylindrical work piece of 100 millimetres diameter is being turned.
+The RPM is 100, the length of the work piece is 200 millimetres.
+The feed is 0.2 millimetres per revolution.

+The depth of cut is 2 millimetres.
+The material removal rate will be.
+Now material removal rate is given by this expression cutting velocity V into feed into depth of cut.
+So, is the cutting velocity given?
+Yes.

+Cutting velocity is given because we can find out π into what is now D?
+D is given 100, π DN/1000, that will give us V. So, V is known, feed is known, depth of cut is known.
+So, we can easily find it out.
+So, I am not working this out, I am sure you will be able to work this out.
-Next, now on the lead we might be having the problem that we have to cut out different threads, how do we cut threads?
-We have learned that we use the lead screw for cutting the threads and if we can rotate the work piece.

-So, this is the work piece which is rotated and by the side of it the cutter moves; the work piece is rotated, cutter is moved this way.
-And this defines the helix how is this helix defined on the job?
-Per rotation it will be undergoing this movement and what is this movement for single start threads, we can directly set this is equal to pitch.
+Next now on the lathe we might be having the problem that we have to cut out different threads.
+How do we cut threads?
+We have learned that we use the lead screw for cutting the threads and if we can rotate the work piece, so this is the work piece which is rotated by the side of it the cutter moves, the work piece is rotated, cutter is moved this way and this defines the helix.
+How is this helix defined on the job?
+Per rotation it will be undergoing this movement and what is this movement for single start threads we can directly say this is equal to pitch.

-So, we write pitch is pitch given; yes when you are asking an operator to cut a thread, we will be specifying the thread and from that specification the pitch of the thread will be available.
-And on the lathe you might find that there is a chart given in which they claim that if you want to cut this pitch you set the gears in a particular manner, if you want to cut this pitch you set the gears in another manner etcetera.
+So, we write pitch, is pitch given?
+Yes.
+When you asking an operator to cut a thread we will be specifying the thread and from that specification the pitch of the thread will be available.
+And on the lathe you might find that there is a chart given in which they claim that okay if you want to cut this pitch, you set the gears in a particular manner if you want to cut this pitch you set the gears in another manner etcetera.
+So, we will have a quick view how this works.

-So, we will have a quick view how this works and in fact, you will notice that there might also be 2 such charts in which metric pitches are given.
+And in fact you will notice that there might also be 2 such charts in which metric pitches are given which means sorry.
+These are the threads which can be cut and they mean to say that if this is a thread etcetera.
+In that case this if you want this to be say 1.6 they will say that set up the gears in a particular manner which I have not shown up till now and you will get 1.6 pitch.

-Which means these are the threads which can be cut and they mean to say that if this is a thread etcetera, in that case this if you want this to be say 1.6; they will say that set up the gears in a particular manner which I have not shown up till now and you will get 1.6 pitch.
-In addition to that on the same lathe perhaps, if you know it is equipped that way if you want a different type of thread altogether to be cut; for example, inch threads; what is the characteristic feature of these threads?
-They are specified in threads per inch, this is not pitch; this is threads per inch.
-So, the pitch will be coming out as 1 inch divided by 8; so, threads per; this means one eighth inch is the pitch.
+In addition to that on the same lathe perhaps if it is equipped that way if you want a different type of thread altogether to be cut.
+For example, inch threads.
+What is the characteristic feature of these threads?
+They are specified in threads per inch, this is not pitch, this is threads per inch.
+So, the pitch will be coming out as one inch divided by 8.
+So, thread is this means 1/8th inch is the pitch.

-Now; that means, here the pitches are going to come as sort of reciprocal numbers of these numbers.
-Unit apart because this is in millimetres and that is in inches; unit apart these if they come as 8, 9, 10, 11, 12; these will come as 1 by 8, 1 by 9, 1 by 10, 1 by 11 like that.
-So, if on the machine you are somehow making available these threads; you also have to make available the reciprocal threads.
-So, let us have a quick look how these things are tackled on the lathe.
+Now that means here the pitches are going to come as sort of reciprocal numbers of these numbers okay unit apart because this is in millimetres and that is in inches.
+Unit apart these if they come as 8, 9, 10, 11, 12, these will come as 1/8, 1/9, 1/10, 1/11 like that.
+So, if on the machine you are somehow making available these threads you also have to make available the reciprocal threads.
+So, let us have a quick look how these things are tackled on the lathe?